bailey27/cppcryptfs/README.md

 Current Status
 --------------

-cppcryptfs is best described as pre-alpha, or more accurately: EXPERIMENTAL.
+cppcryptfs is currently pre-alpha, or more accurately: EXPERIMENTAL.

 Testing